Factored Polynomial

 Setup

-For the factored form we need to change to the PolynomialFactors-Strict context and restrict the allowed powers to either 0 or 1 using the LimitedPowers::OnlyIntegers block of code.
-Note: restricting all exponents to 0 or 1 means that repeated factors will have to be entered in the form k(ax+b)(ax+b) instead of k(ax+b)^2.
+Before computing the answer which will be the factored form of the polynomial, change to the PolynomialFactors-Strict context, and restrict the allowed powers to only 0 and 1 using the LimitedPowers::OnlyIntegers method.
+Note that restricting all powers to 0 or 1 means that repeated factors will have to be entered in the form k(ax+b)(ax+b) instead of k(ax+b)^2.
 Also, restricting all exponents to 0 or 1 means that the polynomial must factor as a product of linear factors (no irreducible quadratic factors can appear).
-Of course, we could allow exponents to be 0, 1, or 2, but then students would be allowed to enter reducible quadratic factors.
-There are no restrictions on the coefficients, i.e., the quadratic could have any nonzero leading coefficient.
-We set singleFactors => 0 so that repeated, non-simplified factors do not generate errors.
+If the exponents of 0, 1, or 2 were allowed, then students would be allowed to enter reducible quadratic factors.
+There are no restrictions on the coefficients, so the quadratic could have any nonzero leading coefficient.
+Also set singleFactors => 0 so that repeated, non-simplified factors do not generate errors.

 BEGIN_PGML